 Rose

 Rose pairs well with saffron as one of the most classic floral fragrances.
-Its powdery, light smell compliments the spicy depth of saffron, and their combined sweetness makes for an addictive smell.
+Its powdery, light smell complements the spicy depth of saffron, and their combined sweetness makes for an addictive smell.

 Strawberry